jiganomegsdfdf/ubuntu-xiaomi-nabu/README.md

   <br>**First method**: just replace your old kernel version with the new kernel version in /boot/grub/grub.cfg
   <br>**Second method**: grub-install and grub-mkconfig -o /boot/grub/grub.cfg

-# ⚠️ Read before install (Not tested info)
+# ⚠️ Read before INSTALL (Not tested info)
   If you want to stay on legacy boot(6.1.10 kernel(most stable by my eye)) follow these instructions:
- - Skip 4th step
+ - Skip 4th install step
  - Boot into system(it will break himself)
  - Boot to fastboot
  - Flash boot again